There are serious differences between small business and enterprise WLAN. At the same time, defining “enterprise” can be tricky.

 In an established enterprise, a lot of the monitoring is probably already in place—but Wi-Fi can be a different animal.

-We’ve obviously greatly condensed the actual steps required to bring an enterprise WLAN to life, and to then keep its users happy.
+We’ve obviously greatly condensed the actual steps required to bring an enterprise WLAN to life and then keep its users happy.

 At the same time, the basic workflow laid out here has served my own hundreds of thousands of wireless users well through the years.
 I can’t over-emphasize the importance of the upfront, non-technical aspects of doing Wi-Fi.